Expert medical and surgical care in Thailand

 Risks and Safety of Carotid Endarterectomy

 CEA is well-established surgery with strong trial data.
-In experienced centres, perioperative stroke and death rates sit below 2–3%.
+In experienced centres, perioperative stroke and death are uncommon; NHS guidance describes the operative stroke risk as small.
 The operation is performed specifically to reduce a larger, ongoing stroke risk.

 • Bleeding or haematoma at the surgical site requiring drainage

-• Cranial nerve injury — temporary hoarseness or lip numbness (usually resolves)
+• Cranial nerve injury, causing temporary hoarseness or lip numbness (usually resolves)4

 • Wound infection (uncommon)

-• Hyperperfusion syndrome — headache and hypertension after restoring blood flow (rare)
+• Hyperperfusion syndrome causing headache and hypertension after restoring blood flow (rare)

 • Restenosis of the carotid artery over time (reduced with patch closure)

-The perioperative stroke rate is the most important safety metric — it should be below 3% for symptomatic patients and below 2% for asymptomatic patients.
+The perioperative stroke rate is the most important safety metric.
+It should be kept low, and reputable centres audit their stroke and death rates against recognised benchmarks.
 These benchmarks are well established and our partner hospitals report rates consistent with published trial data.

 Is Carotid Endarterectomy Safe in Thailand?